the future of fashion is trash

 As Osman Ahmed recently explained in i-D's The Earthwise Issue, each year “the industry produces 100 to 150 billion items yet there are only about 7 billion people in the world,” and, as has recently been reported, fashion brands are destroying billions of pounds worth of it.
 Earlier this year, fashion’s colossal waste problem provoked widespread public outcry after it was revealed that Burberry had destroyed almost £30m worth of its fashion and cosmetic products over the past year to guard against counterfeiting.
 “Humanity tends not take interest in matters until they become dire or critical,” Matthew explains.
 For this new generation of designers, dreaming of change is not enough, calling for change falls short too, only being the change will do.

-“I believe that in order to push this movement forward and utilise our platforms as creative people, it is necessary that we speak out and lead by example,” he explains.
-Having received an MA Scholarship and the Kering Scholarship for Sustainability from the British Fashion Council Education Foundation, Needham might still be in the CSM classroom but he’s ready to use his platform to discuss, protest, and showcase what he believes will change fashion for the better.
+“I believe that in order to push this movement forward and utilize our platforms as creative people, it is necessary that we speak out and lead by example,” he explains.
+Supported by a scholarship from the British Fashion Council and the Kering Sustainability Scholarship., Needham might still be in the CSM classroom but he’s ready to use his platform to discuss, protest, and showcase what he believes will change fashion for the better.
 “It’s to do with the idea of being a pioneer and influencing opinions to change the way the system has been programmed over the last two centuries.
 That is what we need to do, we have that opportunity as we are not yet tied down to business plans or marketing schemes.
 We have an obligation to be shouting about what’s important, and people should take notice of us.”

 Enlisting London-based photographer Alessandro Raimondo and set designer Anna Sharon, Needham has shot a new look book to showcase the evolution of his designs.
 “The collection was designed with the intention of visually showcasing an alternative way of thinking and adding value to materials that we do not consider to be valuable, although for myself, value is added through creativity.
 It goes beyond the ethical standpoint of doing it -- it’s just trying to change the way we think about our possessions and questioning the way in which we have been taught to feel excitement through acquiring something new.”